Facebook, Google absorb U.S. lawmakers' jabs in rare Big Tech hearing

 “Why does Google steal content from honest businesses?” he asked.

-Cicilline accused Google of stealing reviews from the company Yelp Inc (YELP.N) and said that Google threatened to delist the company from search results if it objected.
+Cicilline alleged Google stole reviews from the company Yelp Inc and said Google threatened to delist the company from search results if it objected.

 Pichai responded mildly that he would want to know the specifics of the accusation.
-“We conduct ourselves to the highest standards,” he added, disagreeing with the characterization that Google steals content from other businesses to populate its search engine and keep users on its own services.
+“We conduct ourselves to the highest standards,” he added, disagreeing with the characterization that Google steals content from other businesses to keep users on its own services.

 Facebook’s Zuckerberg took a series of questions about the company’s purchase of Instagram in 2012, and whether it was acquired because it was a threat.